Juan-Nathan/lightning-strike-eda/README.md

 ---

-This project is an extensive exploratory data analysis (EDA) in Python on lightning strike datasets collected by the National Oceanic and Atmospheric Administration (NOAA).
+This project performs extensive exploratory data analysis (EDA) in Python on lightning strike datasets collected by the National Oceanic and Atmospheric Administration (NOAA).
 The notebook involves:

 - Structuring data
 - Handling missing values